sxu-nlp/MACCISA/README.md

 ## Modification of the Chatglm-6b model
 Firstly replace `.. /ChatGLM-6B-main/chatglm-6b/modelling_chatglm.py` with the chat function in `modelling_chatglm_c.py` that we provided.
-Also replace the utils.py file where **the generate function is located** in modeling_chatglm.py with the `utils_C.py` file we provided.
+Also, replace the utils.py file where **the generate function is located** in modeling_chatglm.py with the `utils_C.py` file we provided.

 ## An example to  run the model
 Using Chinese dataset and Chinese one-hop data: